mike99mac/minimy-mike99mac/hardware/README.md

 - Slide the top slider on, but not the back slider, so it cannot be glued to the top.
 - Cut one piece to the length of the top-back.
 This will be the longest piece.
 - Cut the other 3 pieces to size so they fit tightly.
-- Glue the 4 moldings onto the carcass and clamp.
+- Glue the 4 moldings onto the carcase and clamp.
 The long molding will be glued to the top sliding panel.
 - Allow to dry.
 - Drill holes and screw 2 1-1/2" stainelss steel screws through the top sliding panel molding into the back sliding panel.
 This will ensure the boombox stays together when being carried.